Tednoob17/_MyCertification/Google/Google Cybersecurity Certification.md

 	Improper usage

 5. Which  of the following security incidents can have the most damaging impact to ab organization?
+	A system containing customer PII is compromised

+6.